 There are a variety of surgical options available, and treatment will be dependent upon a patient’s specific condition.
 One option your surgeon may recommend is treatment with the MAXFRAME® Multi-Axial Correction System.
 Components of the system include circular rings, struts and pins/wires.

 Recovery & Rehabilitation

 After surgery your surgeon will provide strut adjustment instructions that will be your guide as you proceed with daily strut adjustments.

 It is very important to follow your doctor's instructions on how to keep your pin sites clean.
 This will help to decrease the risk of infection.

 Infection is a common problem around pin sites and being able to recognize an infection and alerting your doctor immediately is an important aspect of your recovery.

 Additional patient support is available with the MAXFRAME Patient Care Program.
 This program focuses specifically on patients undergoing treatment with the MAXFRAME Multi-Axial Correction System.

-There are a variety of different kinds of stretches and other exercises surgeons may recommend to patients preparing for treatment and during the treatment phase.
+There are a variety of different kinds of stretches and other exercises surgeons may recommend to patients preparing for treatment.

 No available references.

 The performance of limb deformity surgery depends on age, weight, activity level and other factors.
 There are potential risks and recovery takes time.
 People with conditions limiting rehabilitation should not have this surgery.
 Only an orthopaedic surgeon can tell if limb deformity surgery is right for you.